cheyao/AchieveOS/README.md

 See Achieve Core at https://github.com/cheyao/Achieve-Core

+I worked on this for 5 months 3 days (156 days) lol Not regeting it

 # Why AchieveOS
 AchieveOS is the future - ditch all of the bloatware.
 Starting at $99 per monthly license.